paulowe/gcp/cloud-nat-pga.md

 - IAP connections come from a specific set of IP addresses (35.235.240.0/20).
 Therefore, you can limit the firewall rule to this CIDR range.

 When instances do not have external IP addresses, they can only be reached by other instances on the network via a managed VPN gateway or via a Cloud IAP tunnel.
 Cloud IAP enables context-aware access to VMs via SSH and RDP without bastion hosts

+IAP uses your existing project roles and permissions when you connect to VM instances.
+By default, instance owners are the only users that have the IAP Secured Tunnel User role.
+If you want to allow other users to access your VMs using IAP tunneling, you need to grant this role to those users.